 With a business in place, I wanted more … I wanted to have my own little space on the internet to shine.
 So I started to look for a domain name and hosting solution.
 I’ve already had experience with Blogger but I wanted to have more control over my web presence and in those days even blogger was rather limiting.
 And with the business growing, it was a smart idea to move my files to a paid hosting service.
 But one question remained: What would I do with ANITAM.com?
 With no real strategy or plan, I have decided to turn it into my portfolio website for everything photography and travel.
-After years of tweaking and making the site perfect, limited traffic was coming my web presence.
+After years of tweaking and making the site perfect, limited traffic was coming to my web presence.
 In addition, it felt that I have outgrown the capabilities of Blogger.
 It was simply time to make a change!

 Blogger vs WordPress: The Migration Process

-With some time on my hands while traveling in Southeast Asia, together with my friend Google, I have conducted some research on the best website hosting platforms to move forward.
+With some time on my hands, while traveling in Southeast Asia, together with my friend Google, I have conducted some research on the best website hosting platforms to move forward.
 And right away, with my web design experience and already available hosting service, WordPress has clearly won!
 Since I wanted to re-purpose some of the blog posts from Blogger and take advantage of Google rankings of my content, I had no choice but to migrate my website from Blogger to WordPress – not an easy task but surely can be done (with the help of WPBeginner Tutorials).
 By now, I have switched all my website to WordPress and also refocused my web design business to offer design services for WordPress hosted websites.

 Strategy & Plan of Action after years of online

 While my web design business was booming and my digital nomad life allowed me to “go places & see faces”, my personal brand lacked strategy and a plan of action.
 The “new” AnitaM web presence and branding was in place, but I did not feel like showcasing my travel photographs made sense any longer.
 I needed to come up with a clear vision and mission for my brand to move forward.
-And so the idea of sharing of my web design experience in Creative Bootcamps was born.
+And so the idea of sharing my web design experience in Creative Bootcamps was born.
 A new chapter of learning the ins- and outs of online course creation has opened up and I have started to follow and learn from influencers like Mariah Coz & Megan Minns from Femtrepreneur, who shared their knowledge with me in their Your First 1K online course, Melyssa Griffin, Nesha Woolery, and so many others.

 The future is all about “Sharing is Caring”

 My goal is to continue to expand my knowledge in online course creation and digital marketing.
 While doing that, I’d like to share with others what I know about photography, graphic and web design.
-My immediate plan of action is to give back to the world wide web by guiding others how to create their first website with wordpress for FREE , and soon I will roll out (via Teachable) the Layout To Launch Bootcamp – a place where you learn how to create a WordPress website in less than a week, which will cover not only all the design aspects but also get into the proper planning, content creation and how to market your brand to bring traffic to your site.
+My immediate plan of action is to give back to the world wide web by guiding others how to create their first website with WordPress for FREE, and soon I will roll out (via Teachable) the Website in Week Bootcamp – a place where you learn how to create a WordPress website in less than a week, which will cover not only all the design aspects but also get into the proper planning, content creation and how to market your brand to bring traffic to your site.
 I don’t want you to spend years and money on a website that is just parked on the internet.
-I was fortunate to have opportunities to learn, so it’s duty to pass it on to those willing to learn.
+I was fortunate to have opportunities to learn, so it’s my duty to pass it on to those willing to learn.
 And because my motto in life is “SHARING IS CARING”, in celebration of 10 years of ANITAM.com, I would like to invite you to join my Layout To Launch Email Course for free.
 So what are you waiting on?
 Sign up below for the FREE email course as the offer will expire soon and only limited space is available!